[izpack-changes] r1889 - izpack-src/trunk/src/doc-reST

 -

--First go get the latest stable version of IzPack from: http://izpack.org/downloads
+-First go get the latest stable version of IzPack from: https://izpack.github.io/downloads

 -